BlockchainCommons/developer-web-site/_pages/meeting-2024-03-foremembrance.md

   nav: meetings
 ---

-Christopher Allen may a special presentation on **March 27, 2024** in memory of World War II's identity tragedy.
+Christopher Allen makes a special presentation on **March 27, 2024** in memory of World War II's identity tragedy.

 ## Media